Prashanth14/Prashanth14/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
-I am Prashanth Reddy Kadire, a Full Stack Developer with a passion for turning innovative ideas into powerful software solutions.
+I am a Full Stack Developer with a passion for turning innovative ideas into powerful software solutions.
 I'm currently based in Atlanta, GA, but I'm open to exciting opportunities anywhere.
 With a background in Computer Science and Engineering, I have a solid foundation in the latest technologies and a proven track record of bringing my technical expertise to life through software projects that align seamlessly with organizational goals.